 Improved Motor Function

-It might not seem like basic motor functions require a lot of brainpower, but actually it takes a significant amount of brain function to move effectively.
-These functions are especially important as we age and become more prone to injuries from falls and other accidents.
-In fact, according to the National Council on Aging (NCOA), falls are the leading cause of both fatal and non-fatal injuries when it comes to older Americans.
+It might not seem like basic motor functions require a lot of brainpower, but it takes a significant amount of brain function to move effectively.
+These motor functions are especially important as we age and become more prone to injuries from falls and other accidents.
+According to the National Council on Aging (NCOA), falls are the leading cause of both fatal and non-fatal injuries in older Americans.